Sakaizd/ConvertToAdguardHome/readme.md

 # ConvertToAdguardHome

-## Use this program to convert the proxies server into a list for AdGuardHome specify upstreams:
+ Use this program to convert the proxies server into a list for AdGuardHome specify upstreams:

+## Results
-## change this:
+ change this:
 ```
 proxies:
   # Shadowsocks